probsys/sppl/README.md

 SPPL is a probabilistic programming language that delivers exact inferences to a broad range of probabilistic inference queries.
-SPPL handles continuous and discrete distributions, many-to-one numerical transformations, and a query language that includes general predicates on random variables.
+SPPL handles continuous, discrete, and mixed-type distributions; many-to-one numerical transformations; and a query language that includes general predicates on random variables.

 Users express generative models using imperative code with standard